 For example, large corporate clients may have to pay the base rate and a 2 percent premium on their loan, while a smaller corporate borrower may have to shell out a 5 percent premium on the base rate (as the risk of repayment default is higher for a smaller entity).

 The reverse repo rate is one at which RBI borrows from the commercial banks (as explained earlier).

 MCLR and the base rate are both the minimum rates at which banks can lend.
 The difference lies in the method of calculation of both the rates, MCLR being improvisation on the base rate, and takes into consideration the relative riskiness of individual customers to arrive at a final lending rate.

 Other tools with RBI

 Of course, the repo rate is not the only way for RBI to modulate the supply of money.
 Central banks have the cash reserve ratio (CRR) and the statutory liquidity ratio (SLR) as well, both of which are reserve requirements of commercial banks.

 The CRR stipulates the percentage of the total deposits of a bank that has to be kept in a current account with RBI.

-The SLR dictates the amount of deposits available to a bank that has to be invested in government or other securities as specified by RBI.
+The SLR dictates the number of deposits available to a bank that has to be invested in government or other securities as specified by RBI.

-Increasing the CRR and SLR would contract money supply and vice versa.
+Increasing the CRR and SLR would contract the money supply and vice versa.